Want to know what’s going on? Just keep reading.

 These PDT are connected, one to another, one to all, by the Internet infrastructure, the other half of the hardware/software that is the Internet.

-The advent of these PDTs has transformed The Internet into The Great Equalizer for:
+More than anything else, it is the increase in number and kinds of personal digital technology that has transformed The Internet into The Great Equalizer for:

 Yes, we are!
 That includes anyone interested in design, development, and delivery of: